drtomiks/docker-glassfish/README.md

 docker-glassfish
 ================

-Base docker image to run a Glassfish 4.1 application server.
+Docker image to run a Glassfish 4.1 application server.

 Usage
 -----